microsoft/FluidFramework/packages/loader/container-loader/README.md

 ### `permissions`
 There are two cases when it's true:

-1. User has no write permissions to to modify this container (which usually maps to file in storage, and lack of write permissions by a given user)
+1. User has no write permissions to modify this container (which usually maps to file in storage, and lack of write permissions by a given user)
 2. Container was closed, either due to critical error, or due to host closing container.
 See [Container Lifetime](#Container-lifetime) and [Error Handling](#Error-handling) for more details.

 ### `forced`